You might have questions about road offences. If they are not answered below, just give us a call on 0131 661 3210.

 Are there any differences to how speeding tickets are issued in Scotland?

-Scottish proceedings operate pretty much the same way, with a few exception.
+Scottish proceedings operate pretty much the same way, with a few exceptions.
 In England and Wales, officers can issue a Fixed Penalty Notice (FPN) to a driver they stop.
 In Scotland, Conditional Offers are always used.

 Another difference: in England and Wales, unpaid fixed penalties (both conditional and penalties issued at the time of an offence) are registered with the offender’s local court for payment.
 Here, the original offence is reported to the Procurator Fiscal for prosecution and any non-payment normally referred to the district court.